rtr-ai/aia-rag/annotation-tool/README.md

-# Getting Started with Create React App
+# Getting Started with Annotation Tool

 This project provides a tool for manually chunking texts for Retrieval Augmented Generation (RAG) usages.
 Currently, it allows only importing and exporting JSON of the annotated text.